The following video is part of an “Understanding Academic Integrity” playlist. To watch the other videos of the series, click the playlist button.

-Copyright Guidelines for UBC Faculty and Students (Webpage, UBC)
+Copyright Guidelines for UBC Faculty and Students (Website, UBC)

 As students, faculty, and staff, you are considered both owners and consumers of intellectual property.
 Understand navigating copyright obligations and permissions.

-Policies on Academic Honesty (Webpage, UBC Academic Calendar)
+Policies on Academic Honesty (Website, UBC Academic Calendar)

 This page gives a brief overview of “Academic Honesty and Standards” expected of UBC students as part of the UBC and the larger academic community.

-UBC Scholarly Integrity Policy (Policy SC6) (Webpage, UBC)
+UBC Scholarly Integrity Policy (Policy SC6) (Website, UBC)

 This UBC policy outlines all responsibilities and related procedures for “Scholarly Integrity” for all UBC persons engaged with scholarly activity.

-Discipline for Academic Misconduct (Webpage, UBC Academic Calendar)
+Discipline for Academic Misconduct (Website, UBC Academic Calendar)